Genivia/RE-flex/doc/index.md

 the file <i>`reflex.INITIAL.cpp`</i> for the <i>`INITIAL`</i> start condition state.
 When this option is used in combination with `−−full` or `−−fast`, the `reflex::Pattern` is instantiated with the code table defined in this file.
-Therefore, when you combine this option with `−−full` or `−−fast` then you should compile the generated table file with the scanner.
+Therefore, when we combine this option with `−−full` or `−−fast` then you should compile the generated table file with the scanner.
 Options `−−full` and `−−fast` eliminate the FSM construction overhead when the scanner is initialized.